-- What to expect in November 2026 --

 Polling Aggregate

-Here's the Plan!
+Here's the Plan for 2026!

 Over the past several years, there has been a clear and obvious bias in political polls leaving the public with a distorted view of public sentiment.
 That political bias has become even more pronounced in recent elections.
 Specifically, 2016 was the year that bias began to scream out from the pages of all but a few political polls.
 It was then exacerbated by polling aggregates like five-thirty-eight who seemed to reward the obvious bias of pollsters whose numbers ended up in the dumpster of election history while penalizing those whose polls more accurately reflected the mood of the electorate.
 For additional information on polls, read this website's 3-part series, Political Polls: Manufactured News - Parts 1, 2, and 3 under Constitution Commentaries in the menu at the top of the page.
 These articles may also be found under the Commentaries Alphabetical Listing in the menu.